 For the unicast message, which is with a false MAC, UE should drop the message.

-Editor Note: it is FFS how to know which gNB is supposed to add the MAC in the unicast message.
+NOTE: it is not addressed in the present document how to know which gNB is supposed to add the MAC in the unicast message.

 6.10.3.3 Threats that are mitigated by signed SI messages